Home / General / Consulting Firm vs Small Consulting Firm – Which One Gives You the Edge

 5. Enhanced Accountability

-When choosing between a consulting firm vs small consulting, consider the level of accountability you desire.
+When choosing between a consulting firm and a small consulting practice, consider the level of accountability you desire.

 Regardless of size, consultants are often held accountable for delivering specific results.
 This accountability provides a framework for evaluating the success of interventions.